 St. Stephen’s Basilica and Panorama

 This Roman Catholic basilica was named after Stephen, the first King of Hungary.
-Its construction was completed in 1905, and it is presently the third largest church building in Hungary.
-Don’t forget to climb to the top to admire panoramic views of Budapest.
+Its construction was completed in 1905, and it is presently the third-largest church building in Hungary.
+Don’t forget to climb to the top to admire the panoramic views of Budapest.

 Opening Hours: 1 October – 30 June 10.00 a.m to – 4.30 p.m.